Skip to main content

 Reachability annotation

-• [unreachable - vulnerable symbol not called from your code] - the package is in your dependency tree, but you don't touch the vulnerable surface.
+• [unreachable - vulnerable symbol not called from your code] - the package is in your dependency tree, but no matching call shape was found in your source.

-Outside the curated list, CVE findings are emitted without [reachable] / [unreachable] tags - same conservative behaviour as Snyk / Dependabot.
+When a CVE record ships its own vulnerable_symbols, those names are also matched as call shapes in your source.
+Outside this set, CVE findings are emitted without [reachable] / [unreachable] tags - the same conservative behaviour as Snyk / Dependabot.

 Where this matters